Generic Name: Methylene Blue (METH i leen bloo)

 - A very bad and sometimes deadly health problem called serotonin syndrome may happen.
 The risk may be greater if you take methylene blue with drugs for depression, migraines, or certain other drugs.
 Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.

-- Talk with your doctor if you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this medicine, like certain drugs that are used for low mood (depression), other mental or mood problems, or migraine headaches.
-There are many drugs that must not be taken with methylene blue or for some time before this medicine is started.
+- Talk with your doctor if you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with methylene blue, like certain drugs that are used for low mood (depression), other mental or mood problems, or migraine headaches.
+There are many drugs that must not be taken with methylene blue or for some time before methylene blue is started.
 Ask your doctor or pharmacist.

 Uses of Methylene Blue: